Physiological Role

 | Sarwar N et al. | 2007 | Meta-analysis | Circulation | View on PubMed |

-Triglycerides and the risk of coronary heart disease: 10,158 incident cases among 262,525 participants in 29 Western prospective studies Meta-analysis of 262,525 participants and 10,158 coronary cases.
-Elevated triglycerides are associated with increased coronary risk, even after adjustment for HDL cholesterol. | ||||
+Triglycerides and the risk of coronary heart disease: 10,158 incident cases among 262,525 participants in 29 Western prospective studies Meta-analysis of 29 cohorts including 262,525 participants and 10,158 coronary events.
+The association between triglycerides and coronary risk was attenuated after adjustment for other risk factors, including HDL cholesterol. | ||||

 | Marston NA et al. | 2019 | Meta-analysis | Circulation | View on PubMed |

-Association Between Triglyceride Lowering and Reduction of Cardiovascular Risk Across Multiple Lipid-Lowering Therapeutic Classes: A Systematic Review and Meta-Regression Analysis of Randomized Controlled Trials Systematic review and meta-regression of 91 randomised trials.
-Triglyceride lowering is associated with reduced cardiovascular risk, independently of LDL cholesterol reduction. | ||||
+Association Between Triglyceride Lowering and Reduction of Cardiovascular Risk Across Multiple Lipid-Lowering Therapeutic Classes: A Systematic Review and Meta-Regression Analysis of Randomized Controlled Trials Systematic review and meta-regression of 49 randomised trials.
+The association between triglyceride lowering and reduced cardiovascular risk was influenced by REDUCE-IT and became statistically borderline after its exclusion; this analysis defines neither a target range nor a nutritional action. | ||||

 | Klempfner R et al. | 2016 | Cohort Study | Circulation: Cardiovascular Quality and Outcomes | View on PubMed |

-Elevated Triglyceride Level Is Independently Associated With Increased All-Cause Mortality in Patients With Established Coronary Heart Disease: Twenty-Two-Year Follow-Up of the Bezafibrate Infarction Prevention Study and Registry 22-year follow-up of 15,141 participants.
-Elevated triglycerides are associated with a 68% increase in all-cause mortality in individuals with coronary heart disease. | ||||
+Elevated Triglyceride Level Is Independently Associated With Increased All-Cause Mortality in Patients With Established Coronary Heart Disease: Twenty-Two-Year Follow-Up of the Bezafibrate Infarction Prevention Study and Registry Observational 22-year follow-up of 15,355 people with established coronary heart disease.
+The 68% higher all-cause mortality concerned the ≥500 mg/dL group compared with the <100 mg/dL group.
+An erratum was published under PMID 27650352. | ||||

 | Zhou H et al. | 2022 | Cohort Study | Journal of the American Heart Association | View on PubMed |

-Associations of Hypertriglyceridemia Onset Age With Cardiovascular Disease and All-Cause Mortality in Adults: A Cohort Study Hypertriglyceridemia onset before age 45 is associated with a 4.69-fold increase in all-cause mortality compared with matched controls. | ||||
+Associations of Hypertriglyceridemia Onset Age With Cardiovascular Disease and All-Cause Mortality in Adults: A Cohort Study In this Chinese Kailuan cohort, which was 82.2% male and defined hypertriglyceridaemia as ≥2.3 mmol/L, onset before age 45 was associated with higher cardiovascular disease and all-cause mortality risk; the mortality estimate had a wide confidence interval. | ||||

 | Blais JE et al. | 2023 | Meta-analysis | Drugs | View on PubMed |

-Overall and Sex-Specific Effect of Berberine for the Treatment of Dyslipidemia in Adults: A Systematic Review and Meta-Analysis of Randomized Placebo-Controlled Trials Meta-analysis of randomised placebo-controlled trials evaluating berberine’s effect on dyslipidaemia.
-Berberine significantly reduces triglycerides, total cholesterol and LDL cholesterol. | ||||
+Overall and Sex-Specific Effect of Berberine for the Treatment of Dyslipidemia in Adults: A Systematic Review and Meta-Analysis of Randomized Placebo-Controlled Trials Meta-analysis of 18 randomised placebo-controlled trials including 1,788 participants over 4 to 24 weeks, conducted mainly in China or Hong Kong.
+The mean triglyceride reduction was −0.34 mmol/L; these trials assessed neither clinical events nor long-term safety. | ||||

-| Skulas-Ray AC et al. | 2019 | Systematic Review | Circulation | View on PubMed |
+| Skulas-Ray AC et al. | 2019 | Review | Circulation | View on PubMed |

-Omega-3 Fatty Acids for the Management of Hypertriglyceridemia: A Science Advisory From the American Heart Association Science advisory from the American Heart Association confirming that omega-3 fatty acids at 4 g per day are an effective option for reducing triglycerides, as monotherapy or adjunct to lipid-lowering agents. | ||||
+Omega-3 Fatty Acids for the Management of Hypertriglyceridemia: A Science Advisory From the American Heart Association American Heart Association science advisory on prescription omega-3 at 4 g per day and its effect on the triglyceride marker.
+It does not address the Singular formula or over-the-counter supplements, a clinical outcome, or the Singular tier threshold. | ||||